Version-Control Your Namespace Files with Git

 The process is simple: you can build your flows and files in a development namespace using all productivity features of the Kestra UI (such as the built-in code editor, autocompletion, syntax validation, documentation, blueprint examples, live-updating topology view, output previews, replays, execution and revision history) and then push them to Git after you have tested and validated them.

-The task allows you to easily push one or more files from a given namespace (and optionally also child namespaces) to any Git-based Version Control System.
+The task pushes one or more files from a given namespace (and optionally also child namespaces) to any Git-based Version Control System.

 Additionally, the dryRun property will help you see what files will be added, modified, or deleted without overwriting the files on Git yet.